MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ApplicationAccessPolicy.md

 ## PARAMETERS

 ### -AccessRight
-The AccessRight parameter specifies the permission that you want to assign in the application access policy.
+The AccessRight parameter specifies the restriction type that you want to assign in the application access policy.
+RestrictAccess allows the associated app to only access data associated with mailboxes in the PolicyScopeGroupID.
+DenyAccess allows the associated app to only access data not associated with mailboxes in the PolicyScopeGroupID.
 Valid values are:

 - RestrictAccess
 - DenyAccess